A7med23/obsidian-sync/Writing/dying star.md

 Or will I supernova your world away
 A chance you dont wanna take a game u dont wanna play

-Its a lose lose cause either its a black hole devouring all thats in its way Or a supernove wiping ur world away
+Its a lose lose, either a black hole devouring all thats in its way Or a supernove wiping ur world away